A Bill of Divorcement (1932 film): Plot

-Middle-aged Englishwoman named Margaret "Meg" Fairfield's family includes her daughter Sydney, Sydney's fiancé Kit Humphreys, fiancé Gray Meredith and husband Hilary, who has been a patient in a mental institution for 15 years.
+Middle-aged Englishwoman Margaret "Meg" Fairfield's family includes her 15-year-old daughter Sydney, Sydney's fiancé Kit Humphreys, fiancé Gray Meredith and ex-husband Hilary, who has been a patient in a mental institution for 15 years.
 Sydney seems to have inherited Hilary's psychiatric problems.

 On Christmas Eve, Meg hosts a party in her English manor.
 Sydney happily discusses her future with Kit, as do Meg and Gray.
 When the group dedicate their performance of the song "God Bless the Master of This House" to Gray, Hilary's sister Hester objects because she considers Hilary to be the master of the house even though he is psychotic and institutionalized.

 On Christmas morning, while Meg and Gray are at church, the asylum telephones to inform the family that Hilary has gone missing, and Hester unintentionally reveals to Sydney that insanity runs in the family.
 The family has blamed Hilary's troubles on shell shock from World War I, but another family member had similar problems in the past.

 Hester and Sydney discuss Hilary's talent as a composer, and Sydney plays an unfinished sonata on the piano that Hilary had written before going to war.
 Hilary returns home after having escaped from the asylum.
 He chats with Sydney but they engage in a heated argument that shows their similarities as sensitive, free-spirited people.

 When Meg returns from church, she is shocked to find Hilary.
 She has not loved him for years, is frightened by him and has been counting on her upcoming marriage to Gray, who helped her obtain a divorce based on Hilary's insanity.
 However, Hilary assumes that Meg will welcome him back.
 He cannot accept that the marriage has long since ended until his family doctor arrives and admonishes Hilary, telling him in Sydney's presence that his children should not have been born.

 Sydney then begins contemplating her own plans with Kit.
 After the doctor tells her that her children would be at risk of inheriting Hilary's mental problems, she breaks her engagement to Kit and sends him away.
 Hilary vacillates between accepting Meg's love for Gray and pleading with her to change her mind.
 Meg succumbs to his pressure, but when he sees her talking with Gray, Hilary realizes how much she loves Gray and how miserable she feels.

 Hilary finally regains his will to do what is best, and he has Sydney send Meg and Gray away.
 When Sydney returns to Hilary, she tearfully embraces him and they agree that they will live together.
 They sit together at the piano, cheerfully experimenting with new endings to his sonata.